ceshine/yt8m-2019/examples/imagenette/README.md

 Download the [imagenette dataset (full)](https://s3.amazonaws.com/fast-ai-imageclas/imagenette.tgz) and extract into `data` folder.
 It should now contains two folders: `train` and `val`.

+## Training instructions

+Run `python main.py -h` to view all the available arguments.

 ## Some Results

 | Size (px) | Epochs | Accuracy | Params | Arch | Log |